galaxor/a2council-blog/_posts/2023-04-09-planning-commission-wrapup-2023-04-04.markdown

 </div>

-The disadvantage of this method is that these rules are written in law, and it can take a long time to update our laws, whereas *expectations* can be changed capriciously.
+The disadvantage of expecting all the regulations to be written in law is that it can take a long time to update our laws, whereas *expectations* can be changed capriciously.
 As a fan of the rule of law, I am usually opposed to capriciously-applied laws.
 But here, I'm stating it as though it's an advantage because I am frustrated that our zoning code hasn't kept up with the changing consensus of the city.
 The consensus I'm referring to is the idea that our city cannot continue to be designed around car convenience and low-density living, and that we must instead practice a kind of urbanism that makes it easy to live, work, and travel without a car, with many destinations in walking distance, and people living with sufficient density to make transit efficient.
 This type of urbanism would achieve the city's [Vision Zero](https://www.a2gov.org/departments/engineering/Pages/Ann-Arbor-Moving-Together-Towards-Vision-Zero.aspx) and [A2Zero](https://www.a2gov.org/departments/sustainability/Carbon-Neutrality/Pages/default.aspx) goals.

 It seems to me that the planning commissioners are similarly frustrated by our slow progress toward these goals, and don't want to allow developments like this to make us slide backward in our progress.